adinhodovic/docker-alias/README.md

-# Docker alias and functions
+# Docker aliases and functions

-#### Useful command line alias for Docker.
+#### Useful command line aliases for Docker.
 This is for my usage.